alessandrostranieri/nn_semantic_segmentation/index.md

 architecture in order to leverage multiple data-sets.
 Before we delve into the description of how the project was carried out, let's provide some context.
 In the the nest sub-sections we will give an overview of what is semantic segmentation, some of the current result and we provide a motivation for the project.

+The model, training and validation steps have been implemented using the [Keras](https://keras.io/) library.
+Other notable libraries include:

+* numpy
+* Pillow
+* pandas
+* matplotlib

 ## Semantic Segmentation

 Semantic Segmentation denotes a class of computer vision problems, whose aim is to divide the region of an image into distinct